Last updated 3/11/2014

-Federal Supplemental Educational Opportunity Grant (SEOG) – SEOG is awarded to undergraduate students with exceptional need and must have a completed file by May 15th.
+Federal Supplemental Educational Opportunity Grant (SEOG) – SEOG is awarded to undergraduate students with exceptional need.
 The award will be reduced in half for enrollment in 6-11 credit hours.

 Conditions for Receiving Financial Aid at Black Hawk College - You must make satisfactory academic progress in your course of study as defined by the Black Hawk College Financial Aid Academic Progress Policy.

 Financial aid money received must only be used for educational expenses related to your program of study at Black Hawk College.

 You must be enrolled in a program leading to a degree or an eligible certificate at Black Hawk College.

 Payment of Financial Aid – Students with financial aid exceeding tuition and fee charges may purchase books and supplies at the Black Hawk College Bookstore.

 Your award is based on your enrollment on the 10th day of the semester and will not be increased for any credit hours added after this date.

 Black Hawk College will pay any charges on your student account beyond regular tuition and fees from any excess Federal financial aid funds.
 These charges may include but are not limited to: Bookstore charges, parking and library fees, etc.

 Financial aid is paid to students in regular class attendance.
 If you register for classes and do not plan on attending, you are responsible for completing an Add/Drop Form in the Enrollment Services/Admissions Office.
 If you are dropped for never attending a class, you may be responsible for repayment of part of your financial aid.